 At $10 billion in circulating BUCKs, several qualitative transitions occur:

-2. Price discovery: BUCK commodity basket pricing is robust, with multiple independent oracles and active market-maker competition.
+- Price discovery: BUCK pricing against the commodity basket is robust, with multiple independent price feeds and active competition among traders.

-At this threshold, the Province of Alberta can begin its own transition.
+At this threshold, the Province of Alberta can also begin its own transition.

 Provincial Bond Retirement

-3. Swap BUCKs for CAD$ on deep AMM pools
+- Swap BUCKs for CAD$ on deep liquidity pools

 Each bond retired and not replaced saves Alberta the coupon payment in perpetuity.
 A $1 billion bond at 4% saves $40 million annually.
 Retiring $10 billion in bonds over 3 years saves $400 million annually – funds redirected to healthcare, education, or tax reduction.